 There are two types of licences: a probationary licence, and a full licence.
 Anyone who wishes to drive and who continuously lives in Victoria for at least three months must obtain a Victorian licence, or risk being charged with unlicensed driving (reg 18 Drivers Regulations) (see “Unlicensed driving”).

-The Drivers Regulations provide for two types of probationary licence:
+There are two types of probationary licence:

-1 P1 licence: this is for drivers who are under 21 years old and have never held a licence; P1 licences are held for 12 months; and
+1 P1 licence: this is for drivers who are aged under 21 years old and have never held a licence; P1 licences are held for 12 months; and

-2 P2 licence: this is for drivers who are 21 years or older and have never held a full licence; P2 licences are held for three years.
+2 P2 licence: this is for drivers who are aged 21 years or older and have never held a full licence; P2 licences are held for three years.

 The probation period may be waived by VicRoads in some circumstances, such as if the driver has held an interstate licence (reg 48(2) Drivers Regulations).